Governor Newsom signed our “Stop Repeat Offender Hospitals” bill—SB 227—into law!

 It’s up to US to enforce this!

-This is the first step in ensuring that we make the MOST of this new law.
+This is how we’ll make the MOST of this new law.

 Remember, hospitals violate the law when they: